rachitnigam/rachitnigam.com/content/post/first-two-years.md

 1. Take a hardware design and enumerate all the design points.
 2. Run all the points and extract statistics (area and latency).
-3. Show that the subset of design points Dahlia accepts smoothly trade-off area for latency and are therefore "predictable".
+3. Show that the subset of design points Dahlia accepts smoothly trade off area for latency and are therefore "predictable".
 4. Profit.

 The challenging part of this plan was getting all the data.
-A back-of-the-envelop calculation showed that we'd need a few months of compute time to get all the data.
+A back-of-the-envelope calculation showed that we'd need a few months of compute time to get all the data.
 I had, unfortunately, reached a point where I needed to build a distributed experimentation framework.

 I got to work building the framework on top of an existing in-house benchmarking server.
-It took me three weeks of relentless python hacking to get multiple AWS machines to run FPGA designs.
+It took me three weeks of relentless Python hacking to get multiple AWS machines to run FPGA designs.
 Once we had that, pretty graphs started rolling out and I started confirming various claims about Dahlia quantitatively.
 Around this time, Dahlia was rejected from ASPLOS.